NxPKG/khulnasoft-docs/content/stream/get-started.md

 weight: 2
 ---

-# Get started with Cloudflare Stream
+# Get started with Khulnasoft Stream

 {{<Aside type="note" header="Before you get started:">}}

-You must first [create a Cloudflare account](/fundamentals/setup/account-setup/create-account/) and [create an API token](/fundamentals/api/get-started/create-token/) to begin using Stream.
+You must first [create a Khulnasoft account](/fundamentals/setup/account-setup/create-account/) and [create an API token](/fundamentals/api/get-started/create-token/) to begin using Stream.

 {{</Aside>}}